BurnOutTrader/fund-forge/test_strategy/README.md

+**When running the server the working directory must be the ff_data_server directory, or the server will not find its resources' folder.**

-# If running the strategy in your IDE, the working directory needs to be the strategy directory not fund-forge repo
+**When running a strategy the working directory must be the strategy directory, or the strategy will not find its resources' folder.**

 ![strategyrunconfig.png](strategyrunconfig.png)